-The methods we benchmark here are have been designed to capture hyperelasticity.
-Even within the context of hyperelastic materials, the expansion of the energy can be done in different ways, potentially giving access to even wider classes of behavior [44].
-More complex material response beyond hyperelasticity can also benefit from the flexibility of data-driven There is still a gap in the development of physics-informed machine learning methods. methods for dissipative materials such as plasticity and viscoelasticity [45].
-There have been data-driven methods in this direction, but without a complete set of built-in physics constraints [46, 47].
+The methods we benchmark here have been designed to capture hyperelasticity.
+More complex material response beyond hyperelasticity can also benefit from the flexibility of data-driven methods.
+There is still a gap in the development of physics-informed machine learning methods for dissipative materials such as plasticity and viscoelasticity [47].
+There have been data-driven methods in this direction, with different degree of built-in physics constraints [45, 48- 50].
 Therefore, this is a central area for future work that can leverage the three existing frameworks reviewed and refined here.
 A second extension that is needed is modeling uncertainty in the material response.
 This is particularly relevant to biological tissue [1].
 Neural network-based frameworks can capture perfectly the response of a single material and can easily retrained with new data, but a fully Bayesian approach would allow deeper understanding of population distribution.
 For example, it would allow us to model how skin properties change with age, sex, or ethnicity.
 A Bayesian framework would also allow monitoring of epistemic uncertainty to guide data collection and produce trustworthy simulations.
-The third item we want to highlight is the extension to multi-modality data.
+The third item we want to highlight is the extension to multimodality data.
 The three methods we explore are still based on stress-stretch data.
-In contrast, some expert models are built around the idea of microstructure modeling, multiscale simulations, or micromechanics arguments [36].
-These ideas have started to permeate intro data-driven modeling [48, 49].
-Alternatively, inferring material behavior from full-field displacements and global force data without relying on stress-stretch pairs has also gained attention recently [50, 51].
+In contrast, some expert models are built around the idea of microstructure modeling, multiscale simulations, or micromechanics arguments [39].
+These ideas have started to permeate intro data-driven modeling [51, 52].
+Alternatively, inferring material behavior from fullfield displacements and global force data without relying on stress-stretch pairs has also gained attention recently [53, 54].
 Physics-informed machine learning methods that can build on CANN, ICNN or NODE frameworks but also leverage images of the tissue microstructure or information about material composition are a natural next step.